Haiming5Chen/sport-comment-docs/developer-guide/understand-comment-data-flow.md

 After the process completes:

-- The new comment appears in the discussion thread
+- The new comment appears in the discussion thread.
-- Other users can see the comment
+- Other users can see the comment.
-- Additional replies or interactions can occur
+- Additional replies or interactions can occur.